-- 1. The total time accumulated that the batteries are at between 15.4 and 15.5 volts (or whatever the microprocessor has determined the proper voltage is with the optional temperature compensation) equals to 2 hours. - 2.
-It times out after 48 hours if the batteries are not held at equalization voltages for 2 hours total. - 3.
+- 1. The total time accumulated that the batteries are at between 15.3 and 15.5 (Adjustable) volts equals to approximately 2 hours. - 2.
+It times out after approximately 48 hours if the batteries are not held at equalization voltages for 2 hours total. - 3.
 The test button is pushed canceling equalization.

 WARNING!
-This controller was designed primarily for Flooded Lead Acid batteries, if using this controller with Sealed, Gel Cell or other batteries Disable and DO NOT use the equalization option!
+This controller was designed primarily for Flooded Lead Acid batteries, if using this controller with Sealed, Gel Cell or other batteries Disable and DO NOT use the equalization option unless the manufacture says it is safe to do so!
+If so, Recalibrate the Equalization set-point at or below the battery manufactures specifications!
 Not following these precautions can cause the battery voltage will rise high enough to damage and/or destroy the batteries!

-DUMP/DIVERT VOLTAGE SET-POINT ADJUSTMENT
+DUMP/DIVERT VOLTAGE and other SET-POINT ADJUSTMENTS

-First off, DO NOT adjust the calibration potentiometer (Marked CAL on the PCB) as this is used to calibrate the Status LED and Equalization set-point.
+First off, DO NOT adjust the calibration potentiometer (Marked CAL on the PCB) as this is used to calibrate the Status LED and Internal set-points.

 The controller is preset at 14.3 volts.
 This is a safe point for most batteries, it is low gassing and will charge most batteries to approximately 90 to 95 percent of their capacity.
 However this setting will not charge most FLA (Flooded Lead Acid) deep cycle batteries fully and the batteries maximum capacity will slowly drop lower with each subsequent charge.
 Check the battery manufactures recommended charge voltage which you can usually find on their website.
 Most FLA deep cycle batteries have a high daily charge voltage (currently TROJAN recommends 14.8 V daily charge and 15.5 V equalization charge).
-Both of which causes higher water loss (adding distilled water more frequently), and VERY HIGH GASSING which unless you have a proper ventilation system in place and follow proper safety practices can be DANGEROUS!
+Both of which causes higher water loss (adding distilled water more frequently), and VERYHIGH GASSING which unless you have a proper ventilation system in place and follow proper safety practices can be DANGEROUS!
 If you can't meet these requirements leave the setting at 14.3V or lower (Set to 14.1V when using SSRs).